polichtm/MCW-Azure-Stack/Hands-on lab/HOL step by step - Azure Stack - Operations.md

 1. Start a web browser with the InPrivate Browsing option, navigate to the Azure Stack user portal at <https://portal.local.azurestack.external/> and, when prompted, authenticate by using the **Contoso AzSDP1** account you created in the first task of this exercise.
 In the Update your password window, change the password to **demo@pass123**.

-1. In the Azure Stack user portal, click **All services** and then click **Offers**.
+1. In the Azure Stack user portal, select **All services** and then select **Offers**.

-1. On the Create a new offer blade, click **Delegated offer**.
+1. On the Create a new offer blade, select **Delegated offer**.

-1. On the Delegated offer blade, click the entry corresponding to the delegated offer based on **services-for-dp-offer1**.
+1. On the Delegated offer blade, select the entry corresponding to the delegated offer based on **services-for-dp-offer1**.

 1. On the Create a new offer blade, specify the following settings: